-It is estin atel between 700,000 and 1,000,000 people in America use oxygen the properly, oxygen is very safe.
+It is estimated between 700,000 and 1,000,000 people in America use oxygen therapy in the home.
+When used properly, oxygen is very safe.
 It has many benefits including extending life expectancy, improving activity levels, reducing symptoms such as shortness of breath and reducing damage to the heart and other body organs.
 However, when used inappropriately, it can present a hazard.
 Here are some guidelines to follow for safe and effective use.